 The council clearly defines its priorities and plans which are aimed at delivering the outcomes it intends.
-Whilst service plans for 2020/21 were not completed work is ongoing to ensure robust service management during the recovery stage.
-All projects are subject to the Lincoln Project Management Model (LPMM), through which we continuously assess the risks of not fully delivering plans and ensure that there are mitigating actions in place to support the achievement of intended outcomes.
+Whilst service plans for 2021/22 were not completed, work has continued to ensure robust service management during the recovery stage.
+All projects are subject to the Lincoln Project Management Model (LPMM), through which we